-Older, But Younger features 13 commissioned projects that mobilize intergenerational collaborations between artists who seek to explore a range of topics related to the questions longevity, renewal, where memory resides, and how it might be passed from one person to the next.
-Many of these artists live in the same city, but are connecting for the first time through these collaborations.
+Older, But Younger features 13 commissioned projects that mobilize intergenerational collaborations between artists who seek to explore a range of topics related to questions of longevity, renewal, and memory-keeping and inheritance.
+Many of these artists live in the same city, but are connecting for the first time.
 Together, these projects offer strategies for celebrating life and extending our health-span, pollinating ideas across generational divides, and strengthening our ties to the planet, passed ancestors, future progeny and the unknown.
 Here are some highlights:

 Memory Edit: I will never forget is a participatory project and installation by Megan Craig, Ralph Franklin, Nick Lloyd, and Kyle Goldbach that invites four residents of New Haven's Whitney Center retirement home and life care facility to collaborate on the production of four quilts that tell their stories.
 The details of the seniors' pasts serve as the basis for the quilts’ designs, gestures, and phrases, and the content for a sound score.
 During the festival, local quilters and visitors will work side by side to stitch these memories in place, evoking the histories of quilting and sewing bees.